ianstormtaylor/slate/docs/reference/slate-react/custom-nodes.md

 `Boolean`

 A boolean representing whether the node you are rendering is currently selected.
 You can use this to render a visual representation of the selection.

+This boolean is true when the node is selected and the editor is blurred.

+### `isFocused`

+`Boolean`

+A boolean representing whether the node you are rendering is currently focused.
+You can use this to render a visual representation of the focused selection.

 ### `node`